waikato-llm/llm-dataset-converter/plugins/from-alpaca.md

                         Path to the Alpaca file(s) to read; glob syntax is supported (default: None)
   -I [INPUT_LIST [INPUT_LIST ...]], --input_list [INPUT_LIST [INPUT_LIST ...]]
-                        Path to the text file(s) listing the data files to use (default: None)
+                        Path to the text file(s) listing the Alpaca files to use (default: None)
   --encoding ENC        The encoding to force instead of auto-detecting it,
                         e.g., 'utf-8' (default: None)
 ```